keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 ### Storage permissions

 The sample scans `/storage` for removable media.
+Items are displayed alphabetically.
 Grant the Storage permission on first launch so the app can access external files.

 ## Getting Started